ThePhoenix78/BotAmino/README.md

 Discord server https://discord.gg/KZgKktQ6Rt

+This API has been made for people who aren't very good at programming or people who want to do easy stuff!

 ## How does this API works?

 It works like the Amino.py's API but with added features like commands or answer